Being Tortured Makes You Evil

 - In Stargate Atlantis, the Wraith can do this to turn the boldest humans to lawful servants.
 They did this to three Satedan friends of Ronon and later even Ronon himself.
 It also helps that the victims become addicted to the enzyme used in feeding, which makes the one addicted exercise extremely poor judgement.

-- Though nearly all vampires in Buffy the Vampire Slayer are evil, Drusilla is more fond of slow torture than most, probably because of the way she was tortured extensively before she was turned.
+- Though nearly all vampires in Buffy the Vampire Slayer are evil, Drusilla is more fond of slow torture than most, probably because of the way she was tortured extensively by her sire Angelus before she was turned.

 - Allan-a-Dale in the BBC's version of Robin Hood was captured by Guy of Gisborne and tortured into becoming The Mole.
 There were a few mitigating factors including the fact that Allan was already dissatisfied with the lifestyle of an outlaw, but when he's discovered, he uses the torture as his excuse.